uyuni-project/sumaform/README.md

 ### Preparing for the libvirt backend

-To use the libvirt provider, install and enable libvirt before you attempt to run the terraform deployment.
+To use the libvirt provider, install and enable libvirt before you attempt to run the OpenTofu deployment.
-The `virt-manager` package is recommended because it configures default resources that the terraform deployment uses, e.g. the `default` virtual network.
+The `virt-manager` package is recommended because it configures default resources that the OpenTofu deployment uses, e.g. the `default` virtual network.

 ```bash
 # Download and install libvirt and virt-manager, for example: